jaymomnang/moringa/README.md

 then start the local mongodb by running "mongod" command.
 Also ensure the mongodb is running on the default port 27017.

-RUNNING THE BACKEND API
+RUNNING THIS API
 When the installation completes, open a command prompt and navigate (cd) to the extracted folder, then run "npm start" to start the service.

 NOTE: Ensure you have internet connect all through the installation process.
-This API doesn't have a UI but works directly with the MoringaCore app which is found in https://github.com/jaymomnang/moringacore.git Download and install to use this API
+This API doesn't have a UI but works directly with the MoringaCore app which is found at https://github.com/jaymomnang/moringacore.git Download and install to use this API